 4. Want to shed a few pounds before your wedding?
 Ensure that you use a nourishing moisturiser all over your body daily, as weight fluctuations can cause stretch marks.
 It’s important to keep the skin well nourished – look out for ingredients such as Vitamin E. Wedding Ideas loves the Vitamin E range at The Body Shop!

 5. If you are dieting, remember to take a good multi-vitamin supplement as well.
 If you aren’t having the correct amount of nutrients that your body needs, it will show in your hair, skin and nails.
 Omega oils are also great for your skin and body.
 Alternatively, try the Master Antioxidant Bar by bea Skin Care.

-6. Do you suffer with red spots and rough skin on your upper arms, thighs and bum?
+6. Do you suffer from red spots and rough skin on your upper arms, thighs and bum?
 This is a condition called keratosis pilaris and although it’s not curable, it can be kept under control by using a moisturiser containing glycolic acid or salicylic acid on a daily basis.

-9. If you regularly suffer from cold sores, speak to your GP about taking a mild daily antiviral in the run up to your wedding – this may help to prevent a flare up.
+9. If you regularly suffer from cold sores, speak to your GP about taking a mild daily antiviral in the run up to your wedding – this may help to prevent a flare-up.

-11. Beautiful bridal make-up starts with good skin – no foundation will look perfect without a smooth, exfoliated base.
+11. Beautiful bridal makeup starts with good skin – no foundation will look perfect without a smooth, exfoliated base.
 Once you’ve got your skincare regime perfected, try a matte primer to keep your foundation on for longer and to keep oil at bay.

 12. If you have a lot of redness left over from acne, speak to your doctor or pharmacist about a short course of hydrocortisone, which can dramatically help to reduce the discolouration.

-13. Stress can cause breakouts – which is unfortunate, as the run up to your wedding day can be an extremely stressful time!
+13. Stress can cause breakouts – which is unfortunate, as the run-up to your wedding day can be an extremely stressful time.
 Download a meditation app or get a CD and meditate daily to try and keep your stress levels under control.
 Yoga can also help to calm the mind and balance the body.